Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Case Study: Monotone Policies for Packet Transmission Scheduling over Correlated Wireless Fading Channels

 \subsubsection{Threshold structure of discounted/average cost optimal policies}

 Due to convergence of (\ref{eq:value_iter1}),~(\ref{eq:value_iter2}) for all initial conditions, in order to show that the discounted cost optimal policy is monotonically increasing in the buffer state $b$ it suffices to show $Q^{\infty}([x^b,x^c,x^y],u)$ is submodular in $(x^b,u)$ for all $x^b\geq 1$ for some initial condition \cite{Top98}.
 This can be done via mathematical induction as in the theorem below, see \cite{NK09} for proof.
+We also refer to \cite{HK10} where the Nash equilibrium of a switching control access control problem has a monotone structure.

 \begin{theorem} \textit{ The discounted (Lagrangian) cost optimal policy is a threshold policy of the form}

 \textit{where $b(x^c,x^y):\q \times \mathcal{Y} \rightarrow \mathcal{B}$ defines the threshold for the pair of channel state and packet arrival event $(x^c,x^y)$.} \end{theorem}